timxiao1203/ConvertibleThreeFactor/README.md

 # Convertible Three Factor Model

 The buyer of a convertible bond (CB) receives periodic coupon payments from the issuer, but can also convert the CB into the issuer’s stock.
-The convertible bond may also include call and put provisions, which respectively allow the issuer to buy back the convertible bond and the owner to put the convertible bond for respective preset amounts.
+The convertible bond may also include call and put provisions, which respectively allow the issuer to buy back the convertible bond and the owner to put the convertible bond for respective preset amounts (see https://finpricing.com/lib/EqConvertible.html).
 A three factor trinomial tree based model is presented for pricing the CB.

 Here the short interest rate process is assumed to be of Ho-Lee form under the bond’s coupon currency risk-neutral probability measure, and the stock price and foreign exchange rate processes are assumed to follow geometric Brownian motion with drift under their respective risk-neutral probability measures.